Style Guide for Mission Studies

 East Asian Pastoral Institute, Manila, Philippines

-Further questions, as well as manuscript submissions may be addressed to the editor:
+Further questions may be addressed to the editor:

 Professor Kirsteen Kim